The Perfect Coffee

 Coffee is exempt from GST.

-This coffee is fragrant, floral and bright with brown sugar sweetness.
+This coffee is fragrant and floral with a citrusy sweetness.

 Processing: Washed

-The washed process using a period of dry and wet fermentation accentuates the sweetness and acidity of this coffee.
+The washed process using a relatively short period of wet fermentation allows this coffee’s inherent flavour to shine through.

 Coffee is exempt from GST.

-This coffee is clean and floral with a delicate sweetness.
+This coffee is fragrant and floral with notes of cocoa and caramel.

 Processing: Washed

-The washed process using a relatively short period of wet fermentation allows the coffee’s inherent flavour to shine through.
+The washed process using a relatively short period of wet fermentation allows this coffee’s inherent flavour to shine through.

 Coffee is exempt from GST.